Jerzy Barycki

 Jerzy (Jerry) Barycki (b.
-March 15, 1949 in Wysokie Mazowieckie, Poland) is a Polish-Canadian water resources engineer and civic activist.
+March 15, 1949 in Wysokie Mazowieckie, Poland) is a Polish-Canadian water resources engineer and civic activist, honorary consul of the Republic of Poland in Windsor, Ontario.

 Career

 Graduate of the Warsaw University of Technology, Department of Water Resources (1974), worked with Hydroprojekt Warszawa (1974–1976) and PBI Inżynieria Warszawa (1976–1980), where he supervised Warsaw’s constructions, including the building of infrastructure for the Wilga and Orlik housing estates.

 Living in Canada from 1982, he worked professionally on construction, inspection and planning of municipal infrastructure in Windsor, Ontario.
 He worked for the construction firm Scofan Contractors and the Consulting Office of N.K.
 Becker & Associates and from 1990-2010 supervised the construction of several dozen housing subdivisions in LaSalle, Ontario.
 Member of Professional Engineers Ontario (1994-), the Canadian Society for Civil Engineering (1997-2010) and the Association of Municipal Engineers (1998-2010).

 Civic activist

 Community activist and organiser of numerous Polish diaspora events in Windsor.
 From 1988, for many years Vice President and Secretary of the Board of Directors of the Housing Estate “Polonia Park” (342 apartments).
 Chair of the Construction Committee and for several years Vice President of the Polish People’s Home Association in Windsor (1995-2002).
 Co-founder and President of the Polish-Canadian Business and Professional Association of Windsor (1997-).
 In 2000, initiator and co-founder of the twinning partnership of Windsor and Lublin.
 Co-organiser and participant, many official delegations to Lublin.
 Member of International Relations Committee of the City of Windsor (2002-).
 Organiser of many Polonia events in Windsor, concerts, “Polish Weeks in Windsor”, theme-oriented displays at many cities across Canada (“Famous Canadians of Polish Heritage”, “Members of Parliament of Polish Heritage”, “The Kosciuszko Camp”, “The Wawel Treasures”, “Jan Paweł II”, etc.).
 Joint creator and project designer of six of the displays in the Canada 150 series (2017).